jibranhaider/explicitSolidDynamics_vc/README.md

-# explicitSolidDynamics_vc
-Vertex centred code for explicit solid dynamics in OpenFOAM
+# Vertex centred code for solids in OpenFOAM